fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 It is important to note that a good pretext task should be one which requires semantic understanding (or knowledge of important patterns) to solve (as seen in the examples above).
 If we construct pretext tasks that are inherently meaningful, then we can provide some signal (impose constraints) for the network to build notions of meaning.

-Advances in these area is particularly exciting.
+Advances in these area are particularly exciting.
 Recent research shows suggest we can learn representations that achieve results close to supervised learning!
 For example, [SwAV[2]](https://arxiv.org/pdf/2006.09882.pdf) is only 1.2% below the performance of a fully supervised model.

 ### Unsupervised Learning

 In some situations, it may be challenging to design good pretext tasks.
+For these situations, fully unsupervised methods are useful.
+Many of these methods fall under the class of generative models where the objective is to model a data distribution that can be subsequently sampled.
-For these situations, fully unsupervisedd methods are useful.
-For example an autoencoder used to reconstruct data, denoising autoencoder, VAE, GAN.
+Some examples include example an autoencoder used to reconstruct data, denoising autoencoder, VAE, and GANs.
 While there is no explicit pretext task, the training objective still requires the model to disentangle input into salient features which may _sometimes_ have semantic meaning.
 Strictly speaking, unsupervised learning is uncertain and does not provide guarantees that the representations learned are particularly good.

 <!-- ## Evaluating Representation Learning